syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 ## ProgressStrokeColor

-Get and set the color to the progress indicator stroke
+Get or set the color to the progress indicator stroke

 {% tabs %}